getgrav/grav-plugin-database/README.md

 # Database Plugin

 The **Database** Plugin is for [Grav CMS](http://github.com/getgrav/grav) version 1.6+.
-This is a simple that allows with simple interactions with **PDO** for database access.
+This is a simple that allows with simple interactions with **[PHP Data Objects](https://www.php.net/manual/en/book.pdo.php)** for database access.
 The intention is this plugin should be used in conjunction with other plugins.
 For example both **Views** and **Likes-Ratings** plugin utilize this plugin to manage SQLite database interactions.

 ## Installation